-By contrast, rotary screen printing machine bypasses the issue of image-distortion.
-That’s for only when the surface of the cylindrical screen moves between the impression roller and the screen, will it contacts with the web.
-Users of rotary screen printing machine refer to maintaining the contact line as kiss printing.
+By contrast, a rotary screen printing machine bypasses the issue of image distortion.
+That’s for only when the surface of the cylindrical screen moves between the impression roller and the screen, will it contact with the web.
+Users of rotary screen printing machines refer to maintaining the contact line as kiss printing.
 There is nearly no off-contact in rotary screen printing, for the screen’s rotating away from the printing surface is of the same function as creating snap-off.

-Rotary screen printing is modular in design and is able to be integrated within production line utilizing other web-printing processes including flex, letterpress, and offset.
-Roll-to-roll combination printing is applied to lots of applications, like cosmetic label, beverage industry, personal care, promotional graphic, flexible packaging and graphic overlay.
+The advantages and disadvantages of rotary screen printing are also obvious.
+Rotary screen printing is modular in design and is able to be integrated within the production line utilizing other web-printing processes including flex, letterpress, and offset.
+Roll-to-roll combination printing is applied to lots of applications, like the cosmetic labels, beverage industries, personal care, promotional graphic, flexible packaging, and graphic overlay.

 With strong ink-deposit capability, rotary screen printing provides the most brilliantly colored and opaque print with the technology employed in combination printing.
-Thus, it’s often used for high-visible image element or undercoat in application printed with offset images or flexographic.
+Thus, it’s often used for high-visible image elements or undercoats in applications printed with offset images or flexographic.

-Also, rotary screen is most suitable for specialty ink and coarse halftone.
-Another advantage for rotary screen printing is manufacturing tactile image, like Braille text.
+Also, the rotary screen is most suitable for specialty ink and coarse halftone.
+Another advantage for rotary screen printing is manufacturing tactile images, like Braille text.
 Rotary-screened coatings and varnishes are usually used for offering extra resistance to environmental and chemical exposure.

 |printing vertical stripe||reverse or disperse printing||time for color separation|